 Beside his scientific knowledge, Rinaldo had a great overall general culture beyond medicine, being able to lead conversations on history, philosophy, literature and politics.
-It was a pleasure to discuss such topics with him, and always had interesting point of views to share.
+It was a pleasure to discuss such topics with him, and always had interesting points of view to share.
 His knowledge of general culture can be seen in his major studies, for example the clear reference to Dumas's The Three Musketeers in his vasopressor trials ATHOS [6], ARAMIS [9] and PORTHOS [10].

 He leaves a legacy behind him [11], with the most nourished group collected in the Australian and New Zealand Intensive Care Society Clinical Trials Group, but, as above mentioned, spread all over the world.
-Despite he was born and graduated in Italy, he never identified himself as Italian, having worked in the United States, in South Africa and in Australia.
+Despite being born and having graduated in Italy, he never identified himself as Italian, having worked in the United States, South Africa and Australia.
 However, he would still occasionally speak Italian-with the native accent-with those countrymen he liked the most.